What Would You Look Like as the Opposite Gender? AI Can Actually Show You

 • Exploring gender identity in a private, low-stakes way

-• Wanting to see a resemblance to relatives of a different gender
+• Wanting to see the resemblance to relatives of a different gender

 Whatever the reason, the technology has gotten good enough that the result is actually meaningful rather than just a novelty.